TSpeel/writeups/pwn/ROPEmporium5_badchars/README.md

     return payload

 ```
 In this function we use the value 17 to XOR.
 This is an arbitrary choice, most values under 8 bits will work, as long as the result of the XOR does not contain the blacklisted characters `x`, `g`, `a` and `.`.
-The value has to be under 256, as the gadget `xor byte ptr [r15], r14b; ret` only takes the lowest 8 bits of `r14`.
+The value has to be under 256, as the gadget `xor byte ptr [r15], r14b; ret;` only takes the lowest 8 bits of `r14`.

 ## Nearly there
 Using this function to smuggle `flag.txt` into memory, we can now call `print_file()` with the address of our string: